RyanOM/coinPriceNotifications/README.md

 # Coin Price Notifications
 Sends desktop notifications about the prices of crypto currencies, when their price is different than a fixed min or max price.
-Prices are retrieved from [Coinmarketcap](https://coinmarketcap.com/)
+Prices are retrieved from [Coinmarketcap](https://coinmarketcap.com/) every minute.

 ## Requirements: